open-telemetry/opentelemetry-specification/specification/api-tracing.md

 For a Span with a parent, the `TraceId` MUST be the same as the parent.
 Also, the child span MUST inherit all `TraceState` values of its parent by default.

+The option for creating a span as a root span should allow to choose whether the ignored parents in `Context` should be captured as links in the new span.
+If the links should be captured then the implementation SHOULD add those possible parents as [`Link`s](#add-links) to the new `Span`.
+For description of the ignored-parent link attributes, see [Link Conventions](data-link-semantic-conventions.md#ignored-parent).
+The capturing is off by default.

 A `Span` is said to have a _remote parent_ if it is the child of a `Span` created in another process.
 Each propagators' deserialization must set `IsRemote` to true on a parent `SpanContext` so `Span` creation knows if the